SanZamoyski/dxf2gcode-for-grbl/README.md

 Just drop it to ~/.config/dxf2gcode folder.

 Settings to be changed:
-- Change tool diameter to 0 mm and
+- Change tool diameter to 0 mm (or some reasonable tools so they can really be compensate) and
 - Automatic cutter compensation to ON and
 - Cutter compensation is done by machine to OFF.
+- Remove some of automatically added starting lines